pyDataVis/pyDataVis/docs/pyDataVis.md

 In the absence of a line containing the vector names, the vectors are named automatically as V1B1, V2B1, ... where the B1 ending indicates that these vectors belong to the first data block.
 Thus if the file contains a second data block the vectors belonging to this block will be named V1B2, V2B2, ...

 If no plot command is found in the file header, the first column (V1B1) is assumed to contain X values.
-Thus, if the file contains three columns (vectors), V1B1, V2B1 and V3B1, two curves will be plotted automatically, V2B1 against V1B1 and V3B2 against V1B1.
+Thus, if the file contains three columns (vectors), V1B1, V2B1 and V3B1, two curves will be automatically plotted, V2B1 against V1B1 and V3B2 against V1B1.

 Several pyDataVis windows can be opened at the same time and curves exchanged between them using the options of the *Curve* menu or keyboard shortcuts.